NPLPackages/TableDB/README.md

   Now the implementation is Single thread.
 To improve performance, we can put the I/O operation into one thread(eg. the commit）

 #### Logic
-  The Core Raft algorithm logic is in RaftServer, its implementation is straight forward
+  The Core Raft algorithm logic is in RaftServer, whoes implementation is straight forward

 ### Test

 #### Start a 3 Raft Nodes cluster
  `cd setup && setup.bat` will start 3 Raft nodes.
-The 3 Node will automatically elect a leader. we can stop one node(whether it is leader or not) and the cluster still function correctly.
-Raft will tolerate `N/2 + 1` nodes failue, where N is the total nodes in the cluster.
+The 3 Node will automatically elect a leader. we can stop one node(whether it is leader or not) and the cluster can still function correctly.
+Raft can tolerate `N/2 + 1` nodes failue, where N is the total nodes in cluster.

 #### Send Commands to the Cluster
-`setup.bat client appendEntries` will start 1 client node, and it will send commands to the cluster and automaticlly retry in a backoff way if the command not succeed.
+`setup.bat client appendEntries` will start 1 client node, and the client node will send commands to the cluster and automaticlly retry in a backoff way if the command not succeed.
 All 3 Raft nodes will recv the same commands, either succeed or not the client's callback will be called.
-One known issue is the command may commit twice in the cluster due to the retry.
-A not so good we to fix this is disable the retry.
+One already known issue is the command may commit twice in the cluster due to the retry.
+A not so good way to fix this is disable the retry.

 #### Add a server to the Cluster
-`addsrv 5` will start a node which id is 5.
-To add the server to the cluster you can execute `setup.bat client addServer 5`.
-You may need to add twice(execute `setup.bat client addServer 5`) because the initial connect caused by `NPL.activate()`.
-The cluster will automatically sync the logs previous commited to the new add server.
-And if you start a client to send Commands the new server will also recv these commands.
+`addsrv 5` will start a node whose id is 5.
+To add the node to the cluster, execute `setup.bat client addServer 5`.
+This command may need to be executed twice because of the initial connect caused by `NPL.activate()`.
+The cluster will automatically sync the logs previously commited to this new added server.
+Now if you start a client to send commands to the cluster, the new server will also recv these commands.

 #### Remove a server in the Cluster
 `setup.bat client removeServer 5` will remove the node 5 in the cluster.
-Now you can not request to remove leader.
+But you can not request to remove the leader.

 Note: every time you start a new client(whether Send Commands, Add server or Remove server), you should stop the previous client.